rssalessio/algorand-royalty-fees/article.md

 goal app call --app-id $APP_ID --from $WALLET1_ADDR --app-arg str:setupSale --app-arg int:$NFT_PRICE --app-arg int:$NFT_AMOUNT --foreign-asset $ASSET_ID
 ```

-Now we pay the contract using ``wallet2``.
-We need to make a group transaction:
+Now lets pay the contract using ``wallet2`` by make a group transaction:
 1. The first transaction calls the ``buyASA`` method in the contract.
 There are 3 arguments: (1) ``setupSale``, (2) the asset idi, (3) the amount.
-Moreover, we also need to specify the asset id using the ``--foreign-asset`` flag and the seller's account using the ``--app-account`` flag.
+Moreover, the asset id need to be specified using the ``--foreign-asset`` flag and the seller's account using the ``--app-account`` flag.
 2. The second transaction is a payment.
-We pay directly the contract the total amount.
+The total amount is paid directly the contract.

 ```python